SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 cd product-list/libs
 mvn clean install
 ```
-* Add the following dependencies to the `pom.xml` file:
+* The following dependencies are already added to the advanced `pom.xml` file:

 ```xml
 <dependency>